yourdudeken/mpesa-callback/PRODUCTION-CHECKLIST.md

 - [ ] Monitor for first few hours
 - [ ] Verify real transactions processing
 - [ ] Alert team of successful deployment
+- [ ] Verify Docker containers are running (if using Docker)
+- [ ] Check container resource usage and limits

 ## 🆘 Emergency Procedures